mosaicnetworks/monetd/docs/monetd_api.rst

 Send a SIGNED, NON-READONLY transaction.
 The client is left to compose a transaction, sign it and RLP encode it.
 The resulting bytes, represented as a Hex string, are passed to this method to be forwarded to the EVM.
-This is an ASYNCHRONOUS operation and the effect on the State should be verified by fetching the transaction's receipt.
+This is a SYNCHRONOUS operation; it waits for the transaction to go through consensus and returns the transaction receipt.

 .. code:: http

   POST /rawtx
   data: STRING Hex representation of the raw transaction bytes
-  returns: JSON JsonTxRes
+  returns: JSON JsonReceipt

 .. code:: go